The length of your fingers may determine how sick you get from COVID-19 - NewsBreak

 Previous studies show that having a longer ring finger is a sign of higher testosterone levels in the womb.
 On the other hand, a longer index finger signals higher levels of estrogen.
 Typically, men have longer ring fingers and women have longer index fingers.

 The new study examined this link between the sex hormones before birth and during puberty and the rate of COVID hospitalizations.
 Their findings reveal that people with “feminized” short little fingers in comparison to their other digits end up suffering more severe cases of COVID-19.
-Moreover, people who have larger size differences between the fingers on their left and right hands are at even greater risk.
+Moreover, people who have larger size differences between the fingers on their left and right hands are at even greater risk.84-year-old declared wrongfully imprisoned after 46 years in prison

 The link between testosterone and COVID